Do Go On - 533 - El Chupacabra

 Will I continue to hide behind the pages of my book

-Or will Chente prove that love isn't just make believe
+or will Chente prove that love isn't just make-believe?

-So that's a real book
+believe.
+So that's a real

-Do we have time?
+book.
+Do we

-Yeah, I think we have time.
+yeah.
+I think we

-but the thing is
+But the thing is

-because Turing's very glamorous
+because touring's very glamorous

-we're all staying in a hostel
+we're all staying in a hostel tonight

-in bunk beds
+in bunk beds and

-and in one room
+in one room.

-and there's three of us
+and there's three of us and there's four beds

 and we think we've booked the room